davesheldon/nap/README.md

 | nap.env.set(key: string, value: string) | Sets the (in-memory) value of an environment variable |
 | nap.run(path) | Locates the referenced file, resolves its type and runs it |
 | nap.fail(message: string) | Trigger a failure with a message; abort the rest of the routine |

+## Environment Variables in Scripts

+The templating syntax supported for environments is not supported in scripts.
+In order to access environment variables from inside a script, you must use the built-in functions.

 # Routines